Florida Student Association: Financial Aid Appeals Committee

-An applicant for state student financial aid may appeal the rejection of his or her application.
+An applicant for state student financial aid may appeal the rejection of their application.
 The appeal will be heard by a committee of four members appointed by the Florida Commissioner of Education.
 A decision rendered by an appeals committee constitutes "final agency action".

 An appeals committee is temporary in nature.
 There might be no appeals committees in existence at a particular time or there might be several appeals committees, with each committee being assigned to evaluate one or more appeals.

 FSA is authorized by law to nominate students to serve as members of appeals committees.
 Each nominee must be enrolled in a public postsecondary institution in Florida.

 Rally in Tally

 The Florida Student Association holds an annual gathering in Tallahassee called Rally in Tally.
 Students travel from each of the twelve universities in teams to lobby the Florida Legislature regarding education issues and concerns.
 Past speakers at Rally in Tally events include Mayor John E. Dailey, Sean Pittman, Amber Mariano (politician), Tim Cerio, and more.